MusicalNinjaDad/FizzBuzz/docs/testing.md

     ```

 !!! pyo3 "Testing error cases"
-    Again using pyo3's ablity to embed python in rust, check that you get the expected python Exception type from bad input.
+    Again using pyo3's ability to embed python in rust, check that you get the expected python Exception type from bad input.

     Example from **`rust/fizzbuzzo3/src.rs`**:
     ```rust